crastinus/ngx-rust/README.md

     # test it - you should see 404 Not Found
     curl http://127.0.0.1:8000 -v -H "user-agent: foo"

+### Patching

+To apply a patch to an application or dependency, NGX_RUST_PATCHES environment variable must be setted up, pointing to the directory containing the patches.
+If file with the name {package-name}-{version}.patch is existed, the patch will be applied to the package's source code during unpacking.

 ## Usage

 A complete module example using the SDK can be found [here](examples/curl.rs).
 You can build it with